 Hackney’s History Resources Online

 Hackney Archives are the principal source of historical sources for understanding Hackney’s history.
 Their summary `History and heritage of Hackney’ provides a brief overview.
+The Archives’ easily searchable Online Catalogue reveals photographs, plans and the documents they hold.
 There are many other online resources.

-The Friends are releasing a huge range of articles taken from our journal Hackney History and newsletter The Terrier on a diverse range of topics to enable Hackney’s history to be read online – mapped on Layers of London website.
-You can now read Hackney’s Histories covering a diverse range of topics in back copies of our Hackney History journal.
+The Friends are releasing a huge range of articles taken from our journal Hackney History and newsletter The Terrier on a diverse range of topics to enable Hackney’s history to be read online – and mapped on Layers of London website.
+You can now read Hackney’s Histories in back copies of our Hackney History journal.
 And read Terrier Newsletters containing shorter articles, many illustrated, on an even wider range of subjects.

 There are a number of local societies and organisations in and around Hackney that aim to promote understanding of many aspects of our history.
 They inform people through talks, walks, meetings, newsletters and other publications, and in various social media.